-She is very interested in the diagnosis of internal medicine disorders and in pain relief and management using traditional Chinese Medicine techniques.
+She is very interested in internal medicine, pain management, preventative medicine and food therapy using Traditional Chinese Medicine and Western Herbalism techniques.

-When not praticing veterinary medicine she is hiking, learning crossfit, traveling, or cooking with her partner Erik and her dog Mr. Louie as supervising chef.
+When not practicing veterinary medicine she is hiking, learning crossfit, traveling or making medicine with her sweet puppy Grace.

 Dr. Lesley Gonzales is excited to be back in New Mexico after graduating from Colorado State University College of Veterinary Medicine.
 While she grew up in several states including Colorado and Alaska, Dr. Gonzales fell in love with New Mexico after attending New Mexico Institute of Mining and Technology in Socorro for her undergraduate studies.
 It was there that she obtained her Bachelors degree in biology and also met her husband, a local rancher.